Forelimb: Shape

 A number of factors can influence the evolution of forelimb long bone shape, such as body mass, lifestyle, predatory behavior, or relative prey size.
 A general pattern is for heavier species to have more robust radii, ulnas, and humeri.

 Musteloid carnivorans that have an arboreal lifestyle tend to have long and slender forelimb long bones, which allow for improved movement and flexibility.
 Semi-fossorial and aquatic musteloid species tend to have short and robust forelimb long bones to deal with the strain from digging and swimming.

 In the order Carnivora, felids, which usually ambush and grapple with their prey, have shorter and more robust limbs.
 Their forelimbs are used for both short sprints and grappling, which means that they need to be flexible and durable.
 In contrast, canids, which often pursue their prey over greater distances, have longer, more gracile limbs.
-Running is pretty much the only use for their forelimbs, so they don't need to be adapted for anything else and can be less flexible.
+Running is the primary use for their forelimbs, so they need less adaptation.

 Predators hunting prey that is half their body weight or greater evolved shorter and more sturdy radii, ulnas, and humeri to decrease the likelihood of the bone breaking or fracturing while hunting.
 Predators hunting prey less than half their body weight tended to have longer and more slender forelimb long bones to improve energetic efficiency.